This section of Ch. 4 will cover the following topics:

 Here are four tips to inject sentence variety into your writing:

 - Vary the length of your sentences.
 Don’t be afraid to write long sentences, but don’t be afraid to write short sentences either.
 The key is diversity.
 If you notice a paragraph filled with short sentences, combine some into longer, more complex sentences.
 If you tend to write lots of long sentences, break a few into shorter sentences.
 The change in rhythm will keep your reader engaged.

 - Use different transition words.
-A transition can be a (“and,” “but,” “because”) or an (“however,” “therefore”).
-Choose transitions to say what you intend, but don’t repeat favorite words again and again.
-(See Ch.
-6.1 for more on transitions.)
+A transition can be a (such as “and,” “but,” “because”) or an (such as “however,” “therefore”).
+Choose transitions to say what you intend, but don’t repeat favorite words over and over.

 - Start your sentences in different ways.
 Many sentences begin with the noun or pronoun subject.
 Try starting a sentence with an adverb or a preposition instead.